nileshsharma96/Nilesh_Sharma_Assignment/README.md

 	a.
 Take clone of GitHub repository - "https://github.com/nileshsharma96/Nilesh_Sharma_Assignment.git"
 	b.
 User needs to go to the project directory of the project in Terminal and run command as - $ mvn test -Pexecute

+12. Note:
+	a.
+If build doesn't invoke first time, please run the same command again
+	b.
+Fluent wait is given at login screen, so user can easily interact with the captcha which requires manual intervention

 Selenium based web automation framework:

 Assignment 1